wso2/docs-ei/en/streaming-integrator/docs/setup/installing-si-using-docker.md

 WSO2 provides open source Docker images to run WSO2 Streaming Integrator in Docker Hub.
-You can view these images [here](https://hub.docker.com/u/wso2/).
+You can view these images [In Docker Hub - WSO2](https://hub.docker.com/u/wso2/).

 ## Downloading and installing WSO2 Streaming Integrator